| |

 |

 This is a heartwarming story about friendship and growing up.
-Albert the albatross encounters much frustration as he learns to fly, but his good friend Simon is there to help him through.
-Albert’s First Flight combines gorgeous illustra-tions with an enchanting story.
+Albert’s First Flight combines gorgeous illustrations with an enchanting story.
 As children read, they naturally learn the albatross’ defining features.
-For children who encounter bottlenecks or face challenges as they grow, Albert’s First Flight finds resonance and elicits their empathy.
-In the world of birds, which has the longest wingspan and flies the longest distances?
-The albatross!
-However, since the 19th century, the albatross has already disappeared from many ocean regions... |
+For children who encounter bottlenecks or face challenges as they grow, Albert’s First Flight finds resonance and elicits their empathy. |

 |